SOGB

 It was in this context that the Socfin Group, together with a national investor, acquired a majority stake in SOGB in 1994.

-Since its privatization, the company has aimed to ensure the plantation’s long-term viability, and hence the jobs of thousands of workers.
-Therefore, it has implemented an investment policy focusing on the production unit: plantations, factories, rolling stock, etc.
+Since its privatization, the company committed to ensuring its long-term future, and therefore the jobs of thousands of workers.
+Therefore, it has implemented an investment policy focusing on improving production tools such as plantations, factories, rolling stock, etc.

-Beyond its economic, technological and agricultural performance, SOGB has firmly opted for a sustainability approach.
+Beyond its economic, technological and agricultural performance, SOGB deliberately adopted a sustainability approach.

-SOGB participates widely in the fight against unemployment in this region of the country.
-It employs close to 9 000 people directly and indirectly and facilitates about 40 000 people to make a living from the activity of the company.
+SOGB play a major role in the fight against unemployment in this region of the country.
+It employs close to 9 000 people directly and indirectly and offers opportunities to around 40 000 people to make a living from its activities.

-In 2009, SOGB signed a Memorandum of Understanding with the communities of its 13 surrounding villages.
-It prescribes the funding of community projects for the local people: health centers, schools, housing, boreholes, etc. This unique partnership is still bearing fruit today.
-This protocol has been renewed in 2022.
+In 2009, SOGB concluded a Memorandum of Understanding with the communities of its 13 surrounding villages.
+This protocol enables the financing of community projects designed to improve living conditions for local populations, such as the construction of health centers, schools, housing, boreholes, etc. This unique partnership is still bearing fruit today.
+Today, this unique partnership continues to bear fruit and, at the end of 2021, its memorandum of understanding was renewed for the period 2022-2023.

 As a real backbone of economic development in the southwestern region, SOGB is listed on the Abidjan stock exchange: the BRVM (Bourse Régionale des Valeurs Mobilières).